AWS OpsWorks Deployment

 update-app-on-success: true

-Travis CI will wait until the deployment returns successful and only then update the revision in App Settings.
+Travis CI will wait until the deployment returns successfully and only then update the revision in App Settings.

 Pull Requests #